 Skin tags, also known as acrochordons, are small, flesh-coloured growths that typically develop in areas where the skin rubs together, such as the neck, underarms, eyelids, under the breasts, or groin.
 They consist of loose collagen fibres and blood vessels surrounded by skin.
 While harmless, skin tags can increase in size or number over time, particularly in areas of friction.

-At Derma Revive Surgical, your comfort and safety come first.
-Our experienced practitioners are skilled in minor skin procedures, including cryotherapy for skin tags.
+At Derma Revive Surgery your comfort and safety come first.
+Our experienced doctors and plastic surgeons are skilled in minor skin procedures, including cryotherapy for skin tags.
 We ensure treatments are carried out with precision and care, with full attention to your skin type and cosmetic outcome.

 If you are considering skin tag removal, we welcome you to book a consultation at Derma Revive Surgical.
 We will assess your skin tag, advise on the best approach, and provide personalised guidance to achieve the best possible result.